 The Basics of Citizen Development

 First, a quick recap – what is citizen development?
-Simply put, it’s a development platform that allows users to automate tasks, workflows and processes using low- or no-code, often drag-and-drop development tools.
+Simply put, it’s a platform that allows users (citizen developers) to automate tasks, workflows and processes using low- or no-code, often drag-and-drop development tools.

 So how can you harness the power of your team, obtain high levels of engagement and adoption, and get true business value from these tools?
-Here I share the top ten change management best practices we have learned from successfully deploying these tools for our clients.
+Below are the top 10 change management best practices we’ve learned from successfully deploying these tools for our clients.

 Change Management for Citizen Development